High School of American Studies

 Together with the Queens High School for the Sciences at York College and the High School for Math, Science and Engineering at City College, it was one of the three smaller specialized high schools opened in 2002 by the New York City Department of Education, and it is one of the 9 Specialized High Schools in New York City.
 Admission is granted through a competitive examination known as the SHSAT.
 As a public school, American Studies has no tuition fee, and only residents of the City of New York are eligible to attend.

 Admission to American Studies involves passing the Specialized High Schools Admissions Test.
 Each November, about 30,000 eighth and ninth graders take the 3-hour test for admittance to eight of the nine specialized high schools.
 Approximately 80-110 applicants are accepted each year.

 American Studies is located on the Lehman College campus in the Jerome Park section of the Bronx.
-It is ranked 49th nationally by U.S. News & World Report.